Are You Murdering Your Coffee Beans? (you probably are if you do THIS)

 - New England

-- Can have some oil on the surface of the beans due to a longer roasting time.
+Medium dark roasts can have some oil on the surface due to a longer roasting time, and have a fairly bold smooth, often bittersweet, after taste.

 - Full City